Laurence Hurst: Career and Research

 Hurst was a Royal Society University Research Fellow at the University of Cambridge from 1993 to 1996 and has been a professor at the University of Bath since 1997.

 His research interests include evolution, genetics and genomics using computational and mathematical techniques to understand the way genes and genomes evolve.
 This has resulted in work on housekeeping genes, gene orders, and the evolution of drug resistance in Staphylococcus aureus, Saccharomyces cerevisiae and the evolution of sexual reproduction / sexual dimorphism.

 Hurst works on fundamental problems in the evolution of genetic systems, such as understanding why some sorts of mutations are less damaging than predicted whilst others are more damaging.
 Mutations that change proteins are, surprisingly, often not especially deleterious.
 Hurst showed that this was because the genetic code is structured in a way that renders it highly error-proof.
 Similarly, in applying network representations of gene interactions, he revealed why many deletions of genes have little effect and which deletions tend not to be recessive.

 By contrast, Hurst revealed that genomic changes often considered to be relatively harmless – such as gene order changes and mutations at 'silent' sites – are under selection for unanticipated reasons.
 He also showed how synonymous mutations can disrupt the way gene transcripts are processed.
 Similarly, in showing that genomes are arranged into gene expression domains, Hurst revealed that genes can affect the expression of other genes in their vicinity.
 As of 2015 translation of this fundamental work to medicine is a focus of his research.

+In 2025, Hurst published The Evolution of Imperfection, in which he discusses the genomic reasons why evolution produces suboptimal rather than perfect organisms.